ZPump/zPump/docs/architecture/scalability-analysis.md

 ## Executive Summary

-**✅ The system is scalable for millions of users**, with one critical limitation that needs monitoring.
+**✅ The system is fully scalable for millions of users** with no hard limitations.
+The architecture uses program-level address derivation, eliminating lookup table constraints and providing unlimited scalability.

 ## Current Architecture